 The purpose of the Marine Mammal Management Plan is to outline procedures to be implemented during construction to ensure compliance with the Marine Mammals Protection Act 1978 and to reduce the risk of harm to marine mammals from activities associated with this consent, particularly in relation to the effects of underwater noise from pile driving.

 At any time during the implementation of these consents, or on the advice of the SPDAG, the consent holder may submit a request to amend the Marine Mammal Management Plan to the Bay of Plenty Regional Council for re-certification in accordance with the management plan certification processes in conditions 10.2 and 10.3.
 Amendments are to be recertified as meeting the purpose of the Marine Mammal Management Plan (condition 12.2) and the specific controls set out in conditions 12.6 to 12.15.
+Prior to submission of the amended Marine Mammal Management Plan to the Bay of Plenty Regional Council, the consent holder must invite the SPDAG to provide feedback on the amended provisions of the Management Plan.
+Any feedback provided must be taken into account by the consent holder.
+If feedback is not adopted, an explanation must be included in the Management Plan as to why this is the case.
+The consent holder must provide at least twenty (20) working days for the SPDAG to provide feedback before submitting a final version to the Bay of Plenty Regional Council.

-At least twenty (20) working days prior to commencement of pile driving, the consent holder will invite the SPDAG to a wānanga.
+At least twenty (20) working days prior to commencement of pile driving, the consent holder must invite the SPDAG to a wānanga.
 The objective of the wānanga is for tangata whenua to share knowledge and exchange information of marine mammals in the area.
-The consent holder shall be present and invite the following parties to the wānanga:
+The consent holder must be present and invite the following parties to the wānanga:

 the SPDAG and any representative that may be nominated by the SPDAG;